grafana/grafana/UPGRADING_DEPENDENCIES.md

 ### grafana/build-container

-The main build step (in CircleCI) is built using a custom build container that comes pre-baked with some of the necessary dependencies.
+The main build steps (in Drone) happen using a custom Docker image that comes pre-baked with some of the necessary dependencies.

 Link: [grafana/build-container](https://github.com/grafana/grafana/tree/main/scripts/build/ci-build)